nakamotojp/zenn-qiita-sync/README.md

             with:
               qiita-token: ${{ secrets.QIITA_TOKEN }}
     ```
-    Refer [repo](https://github.com/C-Naoki/zenn-archive/tree/feat/naoki/github-actions) using this tool for practical example.
+    Refer my [repo](https://github.com/C-Naoki/zenn-archive/tree/feat/naoki/github-actions) using this tool for practical example.

 ## 🙋‍♂️ Support
 💙 If you like this app, give it a ⭐ and share it with friends!

 ## ✉️ Contact
-💥 For questions or issues, feel free to open an issue.
+💥 For questions or issues, feel free to open an [issue](https://github.com/C-Naoki/zenn-qiita-sync/issues).
 I appreciate your feedback and look forward to hearing from you!

 ## 🙏 Acknowledgement
 I appreciate the following articles and open sources for providing useful information and valuable codes: